Abelardo Colomé Ibarra: Victory of the Cuban Revolution

 At the victory of the Cuban Revolution, in April 1959 Abelardo was appointed Chief of the Intelligence Directorate of the Rebel Army.
 He was part of Fidel Castro's support after the visit of the United Nations Organization.

 It is believed that it was Colomé Ibarra who informed Fidel Castro in Havana that Hubert Matos would take up arms.
 In 1961, Efigenio Ameijeiras requested his support for the National Revolutionary Police, where he assumed the leadership of the Motorized Police, the same with which he fought during the Invasion of the Bay of Pigs.

 In 1962 he began to work in the Military Counterintelligence of the Armed Forces, fulfilling internationalist combat missions in Bolivia and Argentina, where he entered with a false Algerian passport to meet Jorge Masetti.
 In Bolivia, he bought a 4-hectare farm in Cochabamba, close to Emborozu, south of Tarijas and close to Argentina.

 He fought alongside Samuel Rodiles Planas and Raúl Díaz-Argüelles in the Cuban military brigade in Algeria, participating in the same way in the preparation of the guerrillas that fought with Che Guevara in the Congo, former Zaire in addition to getting involved in the organization of guerrilla groups in Guinea-Bissau for the African Party for the Independence of Guinea and Cape Verde.

 Colomé participated in the location of military and intelligence devices in South Yemen and Somalia, in addition to fulfilling infiltration and combat missions from Mexico and Central America to Venezuela.

 He was Division Chief in the Eastern Army, participating in Operation Mambí in 1968.
 He organized the Northern Army Corps in Holguín until his appointment as Head of the Directorate of Military Counterintelligence.
 In 1972, he was appointed Vice Minister of the Armed Forces with powers to replace Minister Raúl Castro in his absence.
 In 1975, on the death of Raúl Díaz-Argüelles in Angola, he was sent to combat replacing him against South African forces and UNITA.
 In 1976 he was Military Chief of all Cuban troops in Angola.

 Colomé was Head of the 10th.
 Directorate of Military Intelligence.
 He was in charge of the espionage carried out between the socialist countries and members of NATO.
 Colomé Ibarra was in charge of carrying out the investigations and arrests in the case of General Arnaldo Ochoa Sánchez.
 After the trial against General José Abrantes, he was appointed Minister of the Interior until October 26, 2015, when he requested his resignation, in a letter sent to President Raúl.
-The Council of State agreed to award him with the First Degree Order for the Service to the Fatherland for his standard career.
+The Council of State agreed to award him the First Degree Order for the Service to the Fatherland for his standard career.